finbourne/lusid-sdk-python/sdk/docs/StructuredResultDataApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(StructuredResultDataApi)
     scope = 'scope_example' # str | The scope of the document for which address key definitions are retrieved. code = 'code_example' # str | The code of the document for which address key definitions are retrieved. source = 'source_example' # str | The source of the document for which address key definitions are retrieved. result_type = 'result_type_example' # str | The result type of the document for which address key definitions are retrieved. effective_at = 'effective_at_example' # str | The effective datetime to query the document for which the address key definitions are retrieved.
 Defaults to querying the latest version if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime to query the document for which the address key definitions are retrieved.
 Defaults to querying the latest version if not specified. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_address_key_definitions_for_document(scope, code, source, result_type, effective_at=effective_at, as_at=as_at, opts=opts)
+        # api_response =  api_instance.get_address_key_definitions_for_document(scope, code, source, result_type, effective_at=effective_at, as_at=as_at, opts=opts)

         # [EARLY ACCESS] GetAddressKeyDefinitionsForDocument: Get AddressKeyDefinitions for a virtual document.
-            api_response = await api_instance.get_address_key_definitions_for_document(scope, code, source, result_type, effective_at=effective_at, as_at=as_at)
+        api_response = api_instance.get_address_key_definitions_for_document(scope, code, source, result_type, effective_at=effective_at, as_at=as_at)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling StructuredResultDataApi->get_address_key_definitions_for_document: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters